ReWrite-Media/makecode/python/hai2025/crafting2.md

 # Classifying Materials

 ## Step 1
-Next lets update the training data to add how to craft sticks.
+Next let's update the training data to add how to craft sticks.
 You'll notice in the `sticks` variable `O` represents an empty space and `B` represents an item.

 ```python
 training_data = {